 Photo by Tom McCorkle and food styling by Bonnie S Benwick; for The Washington Post

-This big, nourishing bowl of comfort food is easy to make, yet it has an unmistakable elegance that makes it as wonderful for everyday eating as it is for serving to company.
+This Cod Stew with Fennel, Olives and Orange is a big, nourishing bowl of comfort food that’s easy to make, yet has an unmistakable elegance, making it as wonderful for everyday eating as it is for serving to company.
 It’s super convenient because you can make the base ahead so all you need to do when you are ready to eat is add the fish.
 The stew’s base can be refrigerated two days in advance, or frozen for up to 2 months.

 1 medium fennel bulb, preferably with stalks and fronds

 2 ribs celery, diced

 One 14.5-ounce can no-salt-added diced tomatoes, plus the juices

 1 1/2 pounds skinless cod fillets, cut into 1-inch chunks